JayaJain242/Social-Media-Analysis/README.md

 # Social Media Content Analysis

 # Project Overview
-This project analyzes social media data to understand content performance and user engagement patterns across different platforms.
+This project analyzes social media data to understand how content performs and how users interact with posts.

 ## Dataset
 The dataset includes: